52 Spring Acrylic Nails That Are Fresh, Pretty, and Actually Wearable in 2026

 15. Lilac with Chrome Powder

 A dusty purple base with chrome rubbed over the surface.
-The result is an otherworldly, multidimensional finish that shifts in light.
+The result is a shifting, depth-forward finish that reads differently under salon light, sunlight, and flash one of the most photographable spring acrylic nail finishes of 2026.

 16. Baby Blue Stiletto with White Tips